Ethel Barrymore: Early life

-Barrymore was born Ethel Mae Blythe in Philadelphia, the second child of the actors Maurice Barrymore (whose real name was Herbert Blythe) and Georgiana Drew.
+Barrymore was born Ethel Mae Blyth in Philadelphia, the second child of the actors Maurice Barrymore (whose real name was Herbert Blythe) and Georgiana Drew.
 She was named for her father's favorite character in William Makepeace Thackeray's The Newcomes.

 She was the sister of actors John and Lionel Barrymore, the aunt of actor John Drew Barrymore and great-aunt of actress Drew Barrymore.
 She was a granddaughter of actress and theater manager Louisa Lane Drew and niece of Broadway matinée idol John Drew, Jr. and Vitagraph Studios stage and screen star Sidney Drew.
 She spent her childhood in Philadelphia and attended Roman Catholic schools there.
 In 1884, the family moved to England for two years.
 Barrymore's father exhibited a play and starred on stage plays at London's Haymarket Theatre.
 Returning to the U.S. in 1886, her father took her to her first baseball game, which established her lifelong love of baseball.